gu-app-club/lets-learn-jobs/README.md

 They can cover a variety of topics, but are often very similar to the online-code challenges.

 Tips for in-person technical interviews:
+* Start by running through a small example to make sure you and the interviewer are on the same page
+* Interviewers will not always tell you all of the information, they want to see you be able to ask questions and dive deeper into requirement gathering
 * Start simple: start with the brute force solution and then move on to more optimized solutions.
 It buys you time and ensures that you got at least something right.
 * Narrate your thought process: explain what you are thinking and why you are making the choices you are making.
 It will make you seem thoughtful and thorough and fills the awkward silence gaps.
 * Ask for help: If you don't know something, or are deciding between a couple implementations, talk through your reasoning and discuss it with your interviewer.